emckay1216/emckay1216/README.md

-### Hi there 👋, Hi, my name is Eric
+### Hi, I'm Eric
 #### Computer Programmer and Photographer

-I am working as a back-end prgrammer for the past 28 years, and I am currently learning front-end coding.
+I have 28 years of experience as a back-end programmer and I am currently learning front-end programming.

 Skills: COBOL / SQL / HTML / CSS / JS